top of page

 Planting days on the quarry walls.

-We have some capacity for “mutual obligation” volunteers working on the same days as the site manager.
-Their contribution to much of our current operations is huge, and we value them greatly.
+We have capacity for mutual obligation volunteers working on the same days as the site manager.
+Their contribution to much of our operations is huge, and we value them greatly.

 Most would be members if they could, but unfortunately you can't do this type of volunteering at an organisation where you are a member.